MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Experiments

 Conceptually, our framework unlocks many surface-based processing tools for Gaussians that can be applied during training.
 This integration of mesh-based operations with Gaussian representations opens new possibilities for geometry manipulation, regularization, and enhancement throughout the optimization process, not just as a post-processing step.

 Future work could explore novel adaptive sampling strategies for Delaunay sites, and improved initialization techniques.
 Additionally, extending our approach to \textit{dynamic} scenes and exploring its applications in real-time rendering and interactive applications would be promising directions for future research.

 Further exploration of surface-based processing tools that can be integrated into the training pipeline could also yield significant improvements in reconstruction quality and versatility.

-Finally, our mesh-based novel view synthesis evaluation underscores the lack of standardized quantitative protocols to evaluate the alignment of the reconstructed surface with the training images.
+Finally, through a a mesh-based novel view synthesis evaluation we highlightM the lack of standardized quantitative protocols to evaluate the alignment of the reconstructed surface with the training images.
 This is true on widely used datasets such as DTU, MipNeRF 360, and Tanks \& Temples.
-While our approach offers a step toward addressing this gap, it remains an initial effort; future work could focus on refining the evaluation methodology to better capture reconstruction quality in challenging real-world scenes.
+While this approach offers a step toward addressing this gap, it remains an initial effort; future work could focus on refining the evaluation methodology to better capture reconstruction quality in challenging real-world scenes.